mikelma/craftium/craftium-readme.md

 ## Contributing 🏋️

-We really appreciate contributions to craftium! craftium is in an early development stage, so many possible improvements and bugs are expected.
+We appreciate contributions to craftium! craftium is in early development, so many possible improvements and bugs are expected.
 If you have found a bug or have a suggestion, please consider opening an [issue](https://github.com/mikelma/craftium/issues) if it isn't already covered.
 In case you want to submit a fix or an improvement to the library, [pull requests](https://github.com/mikelma/craftium/pulls) are also very welcome!

 ## License 📖